-- managing the development of business processes that enable accelerated results and sustainable outcomes in relation to the upgrade, management and improvement of informal settlements and backyarders; - managing and implementing all urbanisation planning and operational processes across the City to achieve sustainable, integrated and inclusive urbanisation implementation; - managing service delivery implementation and coordination of improvements, developments and servicing of informal settlements and backyarders across City directorates; - coordinating and implementing 12 corporate urbanisation chapters/outcomes across City directorates; - monitoring and evaluating compliance with municipal service levels and standards; - managing the development of a multi-year and integrated service delivery plan in relation to informal settlements and backyarders; and - aligning, integrating and coordinating provision of essential services to informal settlements and backyarders with various government departments as well as other City directorates.
+- managing service delivery implementation and • co-ordination of improvements, developments and servicing of informal settlements and backyarders across City directorates; - co-ordinating and implementing 12 corporate urbanisation chapters/outcomes across City directorates; - monitoring and evaluating compliance with municipal service levels and standards: - managing the development of a multi-year and integrated service delivery plan in relation to informal settlements and backyarders; and - aligning, integrating and co-ordinating provision of essential services to informal settlements and backyarders with various government departments as well as other City directorates.

-Informal Settlement Management
+Informal Settlements Management

-- managing strategic and functional support pertaining to the upgrade and development of new and existing informal settlements/backyarder projects; - managing the facilitation and development of community and partnership relations with all relevant stakeholders regarding future and existing integrated human settlements/community projects and initiatives in respect of informal settlements and backyarders; - managing and coordinating a people-centred and sustainable City-wide relocation to improve service delivery and to decrease abnormal spatial densities; - managing and coordinating informal settlements/backyarder demographic profiling; - strategic planning and management of disaster relief and management initiatives; - managing of area-based resources planning; - managing and coordinating the implementation of the informal settlements winter/upgrade plans; - managing land invasions on all City, provincial and state land; - managing engineering services for all informal settlements/backyarders; and - managing all planning activities relating to informal settlements/backyarders, including alignment with the Directorate's strategic plans/objectives.
+- managing strategic and functional support pertaining to the upgrade and development of new and existing informal settlements/backyarder projects; - managing the facilitation and development of community and partnership relations with all relevant stakeholders regarding future and existing integrated human settlements/community projects and initiatives in respect of informal settlements and backyarders; - managing and co-ordinating a people-centred and sustainable City-wide relocation to improve service delivery and to decrease abnormal spatial densities; - managing and co-ordinating informal settlements/ backyarder demographic profiling; - strategic planning and management of disaster relief • and management initiatives; - managing of area-based resources planning; - managing and co-ordinating the implementation of the • informal settlements winter/upgrade plans; - managing land invasions on all City, provincial and state land; - managing engineering services for all informal settlements/backyarders; and - managing all planning activities relating to informal settlements/backyarders, including alignment with the Directorate's strategic plans/objectives.